 A portion of the acquisition consideration is contingent on achievement by Teton of certain business and development milestones, with a fair value of \$1.6 million as of the date of acquisition.
 The Company will pay up to \$1.5 million of business related contingent consideration based on stated sales or usage metrics, which had a fair value of \$0.6 million as of the date of acquisition.
-The fair value of this milestone remained unchanged was determined to be \$1.5 million as of December 31, 2022 December 31, 2023 and the milestone was determined to have been met as of March 31, 2024.
+The fair value of this milestone was determined to be \$1.5 million as of December 31, 2023 and the milestone was determined to have been met as of March 31, 2024.
+The milestone was settled during the second quarter of 2024 by \$0.75 million of cash and 1,086,136 shares.
 The development earnout related to product technical milestones, which had a fair value of \$1.0 million as of the date of acquisition.
 This milestone was met and \$0.75 million of cash and 312,489 shares were disbursed in 2022.
-Of the acquisition date cash and equity consideration indicated below, \$0.25 million of the cash consideration and \$0.25 million of the equity consideration was "held-back."
-This amount was released "held-back" and paid during settled in the second quarter of 2023, 12 months following the Closing Date.
+Of the acquisition date cash and equity consideration indicated below, \$0.25 million of the cash consideration and \$0.25 million of the equity consideration was "held-back" and settled in the second quarter of 2023.